northdata/api/doc/data-api-userguide/data-api-userguide.md

 `eventType`  | string array | list of event types for event filtering (see [Appendix C](#appendix-c-company-lifecycle-and-event-types))
-`minDate`  | date array | list of minimum dates for event filtering `maxDate`  | date array | list of maximum dates for event filtering
+`minDate`  | date array | list of minimum dates for event filtering `maxDate`  | date array | list of maximum dates for event filtering `keepAlive`  | boolean | set this to false if you don't need the `nextPos` value in the result

+_** Throttling: **_ Because of limitations of the underlying database (Elasticsearch), you are only allowed to submit one concurrent power search request.
+Parallel requests will not fail, but the position mechanism as explained above will not work any longer, because the position is cleared by every new request.

 Please note that all the [parameters for accessing company detail information](#accessing-company-detail-information) may be used.